Monday, February 5, 2018

 I borrowed Bruce Ross-Larson’s Edit Yourself: A Manual for Everyone Who Works with Words (New York: W.W.
 Norton, 1982) from the library after seeing the writer’s name in a tweet from Bryan Garner.
 Seventeen pages in, I have already found a useful bit of advice:

-The elements of pairs, series, and compound subjects and predicates usually appear they come out of the writer’s mind — haphazardly or alphabetically.
+The elements of pairs, series, and compound subjects and predicates usually appear as they come out of the writer’s mind — haphazardly or alphabetically.
 Rearranging those elements from short to long, from simple to compound, increases the ability of the reader to understand them.

 Ross-Larson’s specifics: